-- (a) Where transportation is approved by the Transportation Department, students from Senior Kindergarten to Grade 5 will be transported by bus.
-Where transportation is approved by the Transportation Department, students from Grades 6 to 8 will be provided with TTC tickets. - (b) Students may be transported to French Immersion and Extended French programs if the distance from home to school exceeds the following: - (i) Senior kindergarten to Grade 5: 1.6 km or more - (ii) Grade 6 to 8: 3.2km or more - (c) Students who have elected to attend a French Immersion or Extended French program under Optional Attendance will not receive transportation.
+- (a) In accordance with the Transportation of Students Policy (P020) and Transportation of Students Procedure (PR504), and where transportation is approved by the Transportation Department, students from Senior Kindergarten to Grade 5 will be transported by bus.
+Where transportation is approved by the Transportation Department, students from Grades 6 to 8 will be provided with TTC tickets. - (b) Students may be transported to French Immersion and Extended French programs if the distance from home to school exceeds the following: - (i) Senior kindergarten to Grade 5: 1.6 km or more - (ii) Grade 6 to 8: 3.2 km or more - (c) Students who have elected to attend a French Immersion or Extended French program under Optional Attendance will not receive transportation.